I7-Examples/When-in-Rome-1/docs/source.txt

 	move Esther to the location;
 	say "'Well.
 I'd best be off, then,' you say.

-She walks out beside you, and you have a flash of dÃ©jÃ  vu; or perhaps a sense that this is supposed to occur again in the future.
+She walks out beside you, and you have a flash of déjà vu; or perhaps a sense that this is supposed to occur again in the future.
 You find yourself a little vexed by this sensation.";
 	now Esther is dismissed.

 A person can be dismissed or engaged.
 A person is usually engaged.